kandikandi/swen222_rpg_game/README.md

 ### Getting started ###

 To launch from Eclipse:
-1. Click "Run as Java Application" with "UIMain" configuration.
+1.Click "Run as Java Application" with "UIMain" configuration.
-2. Click on the "Login" button on the welcome screen, enter your name, and click "Ok".
+2.Click on the "Login" button on the welcome screen, enter your name, and click "Ok".
-3. Click on "Host" to start the game server.
+3.Click on "Host" to start the game server.
-4. Click "Join" to start the game as the first player.
+4.Click "Join" to start the game as the first player.

->>>>>> to add: join game as 2nd player.
+To join the game join game as 2nd player, follow the same steps above excluding 3.

 ### Controls   ###

-Player movement is controlled with up, down, left, and right arrows.
+You control player movement with up, down, left, and right arrows.

-Collectable objects such as keys and coins are automatically picked up when you walk over them You can inspect an item in the inventory by right-clicking the image of the item and clicking "Inspect Item".
+You automatically pick up collectable objects such as keys and coins by walking over them.
+They will appear in your inventory.

+You can inspect an item in the inventory by right-clicking the image of the item and clicking "Inspect Item".
+To drop an item in the inventory, you can right-click the image of the item and click "Drop Item".
+You can use an item, for example eating some candy, by right-clicking the image of the item in the inventory and clicking "Use item".

-You can drop an item in the inventory by right-clicking the image of the item and clicking "Drop Item".
+You can rotate the orientation of the game map by pushing 'r'.

->>>>>> to add: rotate screen
+You can defend against enemy attack by standing still and pushing the space bar (causing their health to reduce).

 ### Packages: ###

 1. Control:

->>>>>
+This package includes the networking elements, as well as the game timer and enemy and player controllers.

 2. Model: